-There are numerous options when it comes to the types of properties you can invest it and each come with different factors that need to be considered.
+There are numerous options when it comes to the types of investment properties you can invest in and each come with different factors that need to be considered.

 First, let’s look at the most obvious category…residential.

 That’s houses right?

 Houses are the most obvious, but there are also townhouses, units, granny flats, villas, tiny houses, then there are blocks of units, holiday homes, multiple duplexes, acreages, hobby farms and numerous other options.

 The commercial category includes office spaces, shops, motels, factories, storage units, aged living, healthcare properties, multiple family properties, backpackers.
 Retirement living, over 55s blocks, the list goes on.
 These come with different rules, regulations, yields, rights and responsibilities.

 Further within this category, you’ve got blocks of land, subdivisions, rural sites, farmland, agriculture and so on.

 If you drive into the city and see the skyscrapers, they will often have a company name on the top side of the building.
 Maybe it’s a bank, or an accounting firm.
 Most of us assume that the company owns the whole building, but in actually fact they may be on one or two levels only and simply pay a fee to have their name displayed.

 All of these types of properties make money in some way, so what type of investment is best for you?